datacommonsorg/docsite/api/rest/stat_value.md

 </div>

-### Example 5: Retrieve the distrubtion of naloxone in Miami-Dade County in grams.
+### Example 5: Retrieve the distrubtion of the drug naloxone in Miami-Dade County in grams.

 <div>